Yarraman Stock Route

 Photo © The Stock Route Coalition

-The Regulatory Impact Statement - (RIS) - Stock Route Network Management Regulation 2009 has been released by Department of Environment and Resource Management for comment.
-A RIS is designed to determine if a proposed Regulation is the most efficient and effective way of achieving the desired policy outcomes.
-The RIS explains the need for the proposed legislation and presents an evaluation of the costs and the benefits that would flow.
-The Government deliberations are supposedly clearly documented and subject to public scrutiny.
-Closing date for comment is 19 October 2009.
+The period for comment on The Regulatory Impact Statement - (RIS) - Stock Route Network Management Regulation 2009 recently released by Department of Environment and Resource Management has closed.
+This RIS was designed to determine if the proposed Regulation is the most efficient and effective way of achieving the desired policy outcomes and explained the need for the proposed legislation.

-The Stock Route Network management Bill and Regulation will replace the stock route management provisions in the Land Protection (Pest and Stock Route Management) Act 2002 and Land Protection (Pest and Stock Route Management) Regulation 2003.
+As foreshadowed in the RIS, The Stock Route Network Management Bill and Regulation will replace the stock route management provisions in the Land Protection (Pest and Stock Route Management) Act 2002 and Land Protection (Pest and Stock Route Management) Regulation 2003.

-This RIS provides policy objectives and legislative intent for the new legislation as well as considerable discussion on the costs and associated benefits.
-However the devil is always in the detail and until the Bill sees the light of day the possibility of significant surprises is always there.
+The RIS provided policy objectives and legislative intent for the new legislation as well as considerable discussion on the costs and associated benefits.
+However until the Bill sees the light of day the possibility of significant surprises is always there.

-- The Stock Route Network will be retained
+- The entire Stock Route Network will be retained

 - All values of the stock route network will be protected